It began with Carmen’s dream…

 Conservation Easement from Carmen Mathews

 Carmen believed “small is beautiful” and so do we.
-New Pond makes the most of its 102 acres by keeping our livestock, pastures, and gardens in balance.
-During the growing season, chickens free-range within alternate “yards”, cows rotationally graze beyond the barn yard and sheep browse Astronomy Hill.
-Through our programs, using exceptional outdoor classrooms, New Pond has inspired a new generation of stewards to care for the land.
+We make the most of our 102-acres by keeping our livestock, pastures, and gardens in balance.
+During the growing season, chickens free-range within alternate “yards”, cows rotationally graze beyond the barnyard, and sheep browse Astronomy Hill.
+Through our programs, using exceptional outdoor classrooms, we have inspired a new generation of stewards to care for the land.

 Founders and Visionaries